 For the IP Office firmware upgrade files, an external server is required to act as a remote software library.
 This server hosts the firmware upgrade files through HTTP.
 The external server should have an FTP, SCP, or SFTP server to upload the firmware files from System Manager.
 While downloading from the PLDS web site, the firmware files are temporarily copied on System Manager.
-The FTP, SCP, or SFTP protocols are then used to copy the firmware files from System Manager and then to the external server is a single operation for the administrator.
+The FTP, SCP, or SFTP protocols are then used to copy the firmware files from System Manager to the external server.
+This file transfer from PLDS to System Manager and then to the external server is a single operation for the administrator.